-Contrave Miami’s Newest Diet Pill Eliminates Hunger and Cravings
+Contrave Miami’s Newest Weight Loss Medication Eliminates Hunger and Cravings

 Contrave, new diet pill Miami is the third of the new weight loss medications.
 It was approved by the FDA and released on October 14, 2004.
 Similar to Qsymia, it’s a combination of two older medications–neither of which are diet medications–bupropion (Wellbutrin) and naltrexone.